30 Companies You Don’t Want to Work For

-There are a lot of 2.6 ratings on this list and The Children’s Place is one of many customer-facing retailers that ranks among the worst companies to work for.
-Employees often complain about low pay, poor growth opportunities, and little approval for upper management.
+With a rating of 3.3, The Children’s Place is one of many customer-facing retailers that ranks among the worst companies to work for.
+Employees often complain about low pay, poor growth opportunities, and little approval of upper management.

 The Fresh Market

 The Fresh Market has a Glassdoor rating of just 3.1 stars out of five.
 Employees say that there’s insufficient training, inexperienced department managers, and the CEO only has a 28% approval rating.